Dyeing Easter Eggs

 - Protect workstation with plastic to prevent staining; wear rubber or plastic gloves to protect skin.

 - Prepare dye solution.
-Thoroughly dissolve Tintex powder with 2 cups (500ml) of hot water (avoid breathing dust, use with adequate ventilation).
+Thoroughly dissolve Tintex powder with 2 cups (500ml) of hot water.

 - Prepare egg with tape, stickers, elastic bands that will be removed after dyeing for a negative-space effect (that will allow the base egg colour show through).